SAFCSP-Team/parking-system-project/README.md

 ### Implementation
 - Create a `Parking` 2D array that can accommodate 100 vehicles.
-- Write a function `parkingAllocation()` for finding the first available slot in the parking and adding the employee.
+- Write a function `allocation()` for finding the first available slot in the parking and adding the employee.
-- Write a function `parkingDeallocation()` that takes the row and column parameters to identify the slot that needs to be removed.
-If the slot is valid and occupied, the function removes the employee information to indicate that the slot is now empty.
+- Write a function `deallocation()` that takes the row and column parameters to identify the slot that needs to be removed.
+If the slot is valid and occupied, the function removes the employee information and prints a message indicating that the slot is now empty.
-- Write a function `parkingReallocation()` that takes the row and column parameters to identify the slot that needs to be updated.
-If the slot is valid and occupied, the function updates the  value with new employee information.
+- Write a function `reallocation()` that takes the current slot and the new slot parameters.
+The function updates the position of the employee from the current slot to the new slot if the slot is valid and not occupied.
 - Write a function `printParkingList()` to display the employee information currently stored in the parking system.
 - Write a function `isFull()` to determine if all the parking slots are currently filled.
 - Write a function `isEmpty()` to determine if all the parking slots are empty.